JaeUpSu/JaeUpSu/README.md

                                      an MVC using Java with IntelliJ
-                                     many Webs using React with Next.js/Typescript/Jest/Recoil etc.. an DB using Django & Flask, a Python Framework with vs code and using LightSail, EC2 DB in AWS
+                                     many Webs using React with Next.js/Typescript/Jest/Recoil etc.. an DB using Django & Flask, a Python Framework with vs code toy project using LightSail, EC2 DB in AWS

 <br/>
 <br/>